Iloyuk/kerbal-space-program/README.md

-# NYASA Database Documentation
+# Kerbal Space Program Database Documentation

 ## Purpose

-Defines the structure for the **NYASA** database, which stores information about astronomical objects (galaxies, star systems, stars, planets, constellations), space missions, spacecraft, astronauts, and related findings.
+Defines the structure for the **Kerbal Space Program** database, which stores information about astronomical objects (galaxies, star systems, stars, planets, constellations), space missions, spacecraft, astronauts, and related findings.
 It uses a relational model to link these entities together.

 ## Structure